flatcar/Flatcar/draft.md

 ## Election method

-The election method is X.
+The election method is Condorcet voting, matching both Kubernetes and Istio.
+It handles multi-seat elections more fairly than a plain most-votes-wins approach, since it accounts for full voter preference rather than just first choices, and there is real precedent for running it well within CNCF projects.

 Possible methods include Condorcet, approval voting, ranked choice, simple majority, or another system.

-The chosen method is X.
+The chosen method is Condorcet.

 ## Company representation

-If the project adopts limits on same-company representation, the exact rules are X.
+If the project adopts limits on same-company representation, the exact rules are: the lowest-ranked candidate(s) from an over-represented company are dropped one at a time until the cap is satisfied, with the freed seat(s) going to the next-highest-ranked candidate(s) from other companies (following Kubernetes' approach).

 If the project adopts separate seat categories, the rules for how same-company limits apply across those categories are X.

 ## Election operations

-The election is run by X.
+The election is run by 1–2 dedicated election officers: eligible voters who are not themselves candidates in that election.
+Given Flatcar's smaller size, this is expected to be enough, rather than having the sitting Committee run its own election or bringing in a fully external group.

-The nomination period is X.
+The nomination period is measured in weeks rather than months, to fit Flatcar's smaller scale (closer to Istio's timeline than Kubernetes').
+The exact number of weeks is X.

-The voting period is X.
+The voting period is likewise measured in weeks rather than months.
+The exact number of weeks is X.

-The method for publishing results is X.
+The method for publishing results is to publish full ranked results and vote totals, not just the winners, consistent with the project's value of being as open as possible.

-Any recusal, campaigning, or election-officer rules are X.
+Recusal, campaigning, and election-officer rules: campaigning must stay brand-free — candidates and their employers should not use company branding to campaign or drum up votes.
+Sitting Steering Committee members and election officers must step back from publicly campaigning, nominating, or endorsing during an election; privately encouraging someone to run, or simply voting, is fine.
+There is no formal complaints process — the election officers (see above) handle any issues that arise directly.

 ## Vacancies and replacements